 It was a pleasant surprise to find a new gravel parking area marked with cables just a few hundred feet further up the road from the gate where people started the hike in the past.
 This lot is level and is in great shape.
-The trail is well marked from this spot and is fairly well used so it shouldn’t be a problem staying on the trail.
+The trail is well-marked from this spot and is fairly well-used, so it shouldn’t be a problem staying on the trail.

 The trail ends at the falls and you are looking up 80′ to where the water flows over the rock ledge at the top and crashes onto the rocks below.
 You can walk behind the waterfall under a rock overhang that was almost certainly used by Native Americans for shelter when they inhabited this area.

-Next 2 Photos Are 360 Photos.
+The next 2 Photos Are 360 Photos.
 Use Your Mouse Or Move Your Phone To Look Around.

 After you explore around the bottom of the falls you can now head out the way you came.
 Follow the trail back up to where the trail splits off.
 You can continue out to the parking area.
 However, I highly recommend you hike the trail along the top of the bluff to the top of the falls.
-There are some amazing views of the surrounding area and the bluffs that run along beside Sweden Creek.
+There are some amazing views of the surrounding area and the bluffs that run along Sweden Creek.

-Please be careful in this area as the rocks can be slick if they are wet from a rain.
+Please be careful in this area as the rocks can be slick if they are wet from the rain.
 The bottom of the creek is very slick when the water is running too.
 There are no safety rails so be sure and keep a close eye on children.

 360 Photo.
 Use Your Mouse Or Move Your Phone To Look Around.
 Be Sure And Look Down!

 Now you can start the hike back to the parking area.
 Just follow the trail back along the bluff line until you intersect with the main trail then start your hike uphill back to the parking area.
 The trail from the parking area to the falls is around 1.5 miles.
 Hiking to the top of the falls will add around 1/2 mile to that.
-My GPS said 2.3 miles but there was some walking around exploring so I’m going to say 2 miles total.
+My GPS said 2.3 miles, but there was some walking around exploring, so I’m going to say 2 miles total.
 Below I have added the GPS track and elevation graph from my GPS to give you an idea of the track and elevation change associated with this hike.

 I would recommend this hike for those looking for a fairly easy hike to see a waterfall.
 We saw several people with children on the hike and I would say it is kid-friendly.